[Lesson Learned] Changing Name Server on Cisco ISE 1.2 Deployment

 If you ever experience DNS resolution failure on Cisco ISE with Active Directory integration, it could lead to AD being disconnected, and every authentication against AD will be dropped (RADIUS Request Dropped).

-We need to make sure that ISE can ping to DNS server and change the name server to that DNS.
+We need to make sure that ISE can ping to the DNS server and change the configured name server to that DNS.

 1 2 |